trez-zert/tui-timer/README.md

 ## Installation & Usage

 ### Binaries
-Binaries for Linux, macOS, and Windows are available in the **Releases** section of this repository.
+Binaries for Linux, macOS, and Windows will soon be available in the **Releases** section of this repository.

 ### Running
 1. **Track Time:** Run `tuitime` to start logging.